policykit/policykit/docs/source/gettingstarted.rst

 1. Make sure to have Docker and Docker Compose installed.

-2. Clone the repo, navigate to the root and create an ``.env`` file as on the previous guide:
+2. Clone the repo, navigate to the root and create an ``policykit/policykit/.env`` file as on the previous guide.

+3. Choose a subdomain for your PolicyKit instance.
+This is neccessary for Slack integration and for signin.
+   Add `SUBDOMAIN=yoursubdomain` to the .env file.

-3. Next, to create and set up the database run the following commands:
+4. Next, to create and set up the database run the following commands:

 .. code-block:: shell

 	docker compose run web python3 manage.py makemigrations docker compose run web python3 manage.py migrate

-4. Finally, to run PolicyKit and all its services run:
+5. Finally, to run PolicyKit and all its services run:

 .. code-block:: shell

 	docker compose up

+6. Then you can access PolicyKit in the browser at ``http://localhost:8000`` or ``https://<subdomain>.loca.lt``.

+7. To be able to sign in, follow the steps below for setting up Slack.
+Use ``https://<subdomain>.loca.lt`` as your web address.

 Running PolicyKit on a Server